ILLINOIS STATE RACQUETBALL ASSOCIATION

 ARTICLE VIII – MEETINGS AND PROCEDURES

-- VOTING.
-A quorum of nine (9) members is necessary for all official votes unless otherwise specified in these Bylaws.
+- A quorum of eight (8) members is necessary for all official votes unless otherwise specified in these Bylaws.
 The President shall vote only to break ties.

 - In the event that there is a single issue that requires a decision on the part of the Board, the President may poll the Directors in lieu of calling a meeting.
 No decision shall be made in this fashion without obtaining the consent of a majority of all current Board Members.
 When a decision is reached, the results of the poll shall be made available to all current Board Members within ten (10) days.